manuelahoyos/GeoMapping_Leaflet/README.md

 # GeoMapping with Leaflet

 ## Overview:
-Assignment in which USGS earthquake data was mapped alongside tectonic plate data using JavaScript, HTML and Leaflet.
+Assignment in which USGS earthquake data were mapped alongside tectonic plate data using JavaScript, HTML and Leaflet.

 ## Data: